 February 7, 2014

 Thank you to everyone who participated in our Symposium on Friday!
-Stay tuned for videos of the keynotes, photos from the day, and more.
+A special thank you to the many student volunteers who made it happen!
 Remember to check the #CmplxCty hashtag on Twitter and keep the conversation going!

 How can we work toward building resilient and inclusive cities in the face of deeply complex environmental, social, and economic challenges?
 Join us as we explore opportunities for